pschaus/book_lepl1402/source/part3.rst

     Find an invariant for the loop of the bubble :ref:`maxsum` algorithm.
     Prove that the invariant is correctly maintained.
-    Hint: your invariant should express a property on the variables `maxCurrent` and `maxGlobal` with respect to index `i`.
+    Hint: Your invariant should express a property on the variables ``maxCurrent`` and ``maxGlobal`` with respect to index ``i``.
-    A good exercise is to write a recursive version of this algorithm and write the specification of it.
+    A good exercise is to write a recursive version of this algorithm and to write the specification of it.

     ..  code-block:: java